The 5 Gift Rule on Christmas Changed Everything for My Family

 hand holding a wrapped gift with dark hunter green ribbon

 The “4 Gift Rule” is a simple Christmas tradition that makes gift-giving less stressful and more meaningful for everyone.
-Read on to find out how it works!
+Read on to find out how it works – and why I’ve since switched to the 5 Gift Rule!

-Here’s some backstory on why we started the 4 Gift Rule…
+Here’s why we started with the 4 Gift Rule…

 christmas tree with presents and big teddy bear